 4. Balance Bikes Provide More Fun and Freedom

 That’s something that doesn’t happen with a balance bike.
-In fact, balance bikes are proven to be very efficient at most terrains.
+In fact, balance bikes are proven to be very efficient on most terrains.

-While training wheels require a very even surface, balance bikes will be able to go where pedal bikes with training wheels can’t.
+While training wheels require a very even surface, balance bikes will go where pedal bikes with training wheels can’t.

 Going downhill with training wheels might make kids feel very insecure, especially if the downhill ride gets bumpy along the way.
 With a low center of gravity and lightweight design, kids will enjoy riding downhill, which will only improve their ability to balance a bike.

-It’s true that balance bike requires a lot more effort, but putting all the effort in the initial learning phase will provide a lot better results rather than relying on the training wheels.
+A balance bike requires a lot more effort, but putting all the action in the initial learning phase will provide a lot better results than relying on the training wheels.

 Balance bikes are definitely fun, but can you imagine the kids’ happiness once they transition to their first pedal bike?